ghaskins/riak_wiki/pages/Webmachine/Webmachine-Debugging.md

    %%{ok, Config}.             %% regular code
 ```

-Rebuild and reload the module, then in your webmachine application's
+Rebuild and reload the module, then in your Webmachine application's
 shell, type:

 ```erlang